Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 If the total of these amounts is less than the standard deductions listed above, then generally you’ll be better off skipping the itemization process and claiming the standard deduction.

-My take is that the new deduction amounts will save some U.S. taxpayers money and time, either due to reduced effort in preparing taxes or because taking the new, relatively high standard deduction will mean lower taxable income compared with previous deductions.
+My take is that the new deduction amounts will save some U.S. taxpayers money and time, either due to reduced effort in preparing taxes or because taking the new, the relatively high standard deduction will mean lower taxable income compared with previous deductions.

 The impact of the new rules on standard vs. itemized deductions will vary by tax-paying individual, couple, and family.
 For example, those who live in places where real estate prices are high may have been better off itemizing deductions under the old structure because they could deduct all state and local taxes, including property taxes, without limit.
 In addition, couples or individuals with children could have benefited more under the old structure in which personal exemptions were allowed in addition to the standard deduction (personal exemptions have been “suspended” or eliminated for now).